youngplq10/bin2dec/README.md

 made by starzynski5_ back in 11.12.2022
-# bin2dec is simple web app made in reactjs where you enter binary number in html form and it returns decimal number as html element
+# bin2dec is simple web app made in reactjs where you enter binary number in html form and it returns decimal number as html element because i didn't heared about something like JSX 😅

 ## To get started clone the repo and type these commands on your dir command prompt:
 ## `npm i`